Architecture

 Defined in src/state.rs.
 Every axum handler receives an Arc<AppState> via axum’s State extractor.
 It contains:

-AppState is Clone because Arc<T> is Clone.
+AppState is Clone because Arc<T> is Clone and sqlx::AnyPool is Clone.
 Cloning is cheap (reference count bump).
-All mutable state (the database and MTC log) is protected at a lower level by tokio-rusqlite’s internal background thread and a tokio::sync::Mutex<DiskBackedLog>, respectively.
+All mutable state (the database and MTC log) is protected at a lower level by sqlx’s internal pool management and a tokio::sync::Mutex<DiskBackedLog>, respectively.

 CaState